Skip to content

 Chania Old Town & Venetian Harbour

 Chania is home to a wide variety of beaches, each offering something unique.
-You can read my dedicated blog on Chania beaches, but below is a snapshot:
+You can read my dedicated guide on Chania beaches, but below is a snapshot:

 Koum Kapi Beach